 How to Get a Tattoo That You Won't Regret

-Before you just drop $100+ dollars on a very permanent piece of artwork, stop and think a little.
+Before you just drop $100 or more on a very permanent piece of artwork, stop and think a little.
 If you change your mind, it won't wash off.
-You can't go back in to the tattoo shop and say, "Sorry, I don't want it anymore.
+You can't go back into the tattoo shop and say, "Sorry, I don't want it anymore.
 Can you take it off?"
 There is a no return policy on tattoos!

 Tattoos are painful, but the removal process is way worse, so make sure that you think about this for a little while first.
-There are a few things you want to do, and a few things you want to avoid when you actually consider getting a tattoo.
+There are a few things you want to do and a few things you want to avoid when you're actually consider getting a tattoo.

 The Dos and Don'ts of Tattoos

-You need to find a reputable shop, that does quality work.
-That shop up the street may be close, but if you walk in and it looks like a before picture for a Terminex ad, you might want to look somewhere else.
+You need to find a reputable shop that does quality work.
+The shop up the street may be close, but if you walk in and it looks like a before picture for a Terminex ad, you might want to look somewhere else.
 Talk to people you know who have already had ink done.
 Ask them about their experiences, both good and bad.
 People who have several tattoos usually have a person they go to specifically, and there's usually a good reason why.
 Check out websites for artists.
 A lot of tattoo artists have pages on popular social networking sites where you can check out their work, ask questions, get feedback from clients, and get a feel for what style they specialize in.